-If left to their own devices, yarrow can quickly encroach on other plants in the garden becoming invasive and difficult to manage.
+If left to their own devices, yarrow can quickly encroach on other plants in the garden, becoming invasive and difficult to manage.
 To avoid this, lift and divide yarrow every few years to control their size and reduce spread.

-Start seeds off indoors in spring, 6-8 weeks before the last frost, or in early fall for planting out the following spring.
+Start these wildflower seeds off indoors in spring, 6-8 weeks before the last frost, or in early fall for planting out the following spring.
 Sow seeds into module trays filled with moist, free-draining potting compost and cover lightly with sieved compost or vermiculite.
 Place trays somewhere sunny and warm to germinate.
 When all risk of frost has passed, space your transplants 12-24 inches (30–60cms) apart in a sunny location in well-drained soil.

 Yarrow seed germination can be slow and sporadic.
 An easier alternative is to start off with shop-bought plants or divisions in late spring.
 Space plants 12-24 inches (30–60cms) and water in well.

 You can take your own divisions from mature yarrow in fall or spring.
 Carefully dig around the perimeter of your plant and tease it out of the ground.
 Using either a sharp knife or two forks back to back inserted through the center of the plant, cut the crown into as many divisions as you require, making sure each division has plenty of roots.

 Yarrow grows well in most environments and suffers from very few pests and diseases.
 The main problem when growing yarrow is managing its vigorous growth and its potential to become invasive.
 Here are a few tips to help you deal with any issues that may arise.